Significance of case

-In December 2004, in partnership with Motley Rice LLC and several other U.S. law firms, MM~LAW launched the first major civil counter-terrorism lawsuit on behalf of U.S. citizens and non-U.S. citizen victims of terrorist attacks against the Arab Bank, the largest bank in the Middle East.
+MM-Law is proud to have partnered with several other law firms to launch the first major civil counter-terrorism lawsuit on behalf of U.S. citizens and non-U.S. citizen victims of terrorist attacks against the Arab Bank, the largest bank in the Middle East.

 Plaintiffs alleged that Arab Bank aided and abetted the perpetration of a systematic campaign of genocide, crimes against humanity, terrorism and financing terrorism which resulted in the murder and maiming of thousands of victims.

 Claims under the Alien Tort Statute (28 U.S.C. § 1350) – non U.S. nationals

 In 2007, the US District Court for the Southern District of New York (“SDNY”) denied the Bank’s motion to dismiss in an historic ruling, establishing the principle that financing terrorism is a violation of international law and the non-US citizens have standing to bring this lawsuit in federal courts of the United States.